spencerthang/uwsgi-nginx-pyramid-docker/README.md

 ## Production

 The following command runs the docker image in production mode.
+In production mode, nginx, uwsgi and Pyramid are running to service traffic.

 ```
 docker run -d --name <container_name> -p <host_port>:80 <image_name>